manishalankala/k8s/basics.md

 Canary - Add new pods and route a subset of your users to the new server, if no bugs or errors occur, roll out changes to all pods

 Blue / Green - Deploy an exact copy of your entire infrastructure, swap the traffic and then terminate the old environment or rollback to old environment

+Blue / Green Deployment Is when you completely create a new environment of all components, and you send all traffic to the new (Green) environment, if its all okay, you then terminate the old (blue) environment.
+If anything goes wrong you rollback to blue and teardown green.
+Zero downtime
+No reduce availability
+Slow to deploy but faster than Canary
+If something goes wrong larger impact to users immediately Instantly rollback to previous infrastructure

 A/B Testing, Red / Black - Similar to Canary and Blue/Green but continuously keep the new environments running to test features on a subset of users

+Uses a Canary or Blue Green method of deployment but serves the new app (experimental features) to subset of users based on a set of load balancing rules.

+Uses a Canary or Blue Green method of deployment but serves the new app (experimental features) to subset of users based on a set of load balancing rules.

 Dark Launches - Similar to A/B Testing, except you use a feature flag to rollout new features, and rollback by turning off the feature in the software instead of reverting infrastructure changes

+Similar to A/B Testing, except A to B happens at the application layer (within the app code)
+• You want to test a feature on a subset of users,
+• You code a feature flag into your app to turn the new feature on or off If the users like the feature you leave it switched on, if they don't you turn it off.
+Doesn't require you to rollback at the infrastructure level. (fast rollback)

 Recreate - Terminate all running instances and recreate with Also known as an In-Place deploy